thefrontside/bigtest/website/docs/interactors/1-quick-start.md

 slug: /interactors
 ---

-BigTest's Interactors makes writing your UI tests easier, faster, and more reliable.
+BigTest's Interactors make writing your UI tests easier, faster, and more reliable.
 You can use them across many different testing frameworks.

 By the end of this page you will be testing one of your own apps with Interactors.